 After the initial introduction, clearly state the purpose and structure of the call.
 This simple step manages expectations and puts the prospect at ease because they know what’s coming.
 For example, you could say, "Thanks for your time today.
 I was hoping we could spend a few minutes discussing your current process for [X], then I can share how we’ve helped similar companies, and we can see if there’s a fit.
 How does that sound?"
 This creates a clear, collaborative meeting agenda and gives them a chance to contribute.

-Discover: Uncover Pains and Needs
+Stage 3: Uncover Their Pains and Needs

 This is arguably the most critical stage of the call.
 Instead of launching into your pitch, your focus should be on listening and learning.
 A sales call should be a productive conversation about a problem worth solving.
 Ask open-ended questions to encourage the prospect to share their challenges, goals, and pain points.
 What is their current process?
 What isn't working?
 What does success look like for them?